mm-grybel/Udacity-Full-Stack-Web-Developer/Trivia-API/backend/README.md

 **POST /questions**
 - Creates a new question using the submitted question and answer text, category, and difficulty score.
 - Request Arguments: None
-- Returns the id of the created question, success value, total number of questions, and question list based on the current page number to update the frontend.
+- Returns the id of the created question, the success value, the total number of questions, and the question list based on the current page number to update the frontend.
 - Sample: `curl http://127.0.0.1:5000/questions?page=3 -X POST -H "Content-Type: application/json" -d '{"question":"Who played the Joker character in the Dark Knight movie?", "answer":"Heath Ledger", "category":"5", "difficulty":"3"}'`

 ```